 - A copy of the living will should be placed in the patient’s medical record upon admission, and the patient should distribute copies to his/her physician, attorney and close family members.

 - A copy of the living will should be presented each time the person is admitted to a hospital so that it may be entered into the medical chart for that particular admission.

 - Hospital personnel are encouraged not to try to answer any questions with legal implications.
 If questions arise, the patient is encouraged to contact his/her personal attorney.
 The hospital risk management department is also available for consultation.

 Deaconess serves the entire tri-state area and we honor advance directives from all three states (KY, IN, IL).
 However, if you do not have an advance directive, we will go by the Indiana laws

 For more information, refer to the Put It In Writing

 You can revoke or amend your advance directive at any time.
 You should inform your physician, attorney, nurse or relative of your decision to make changes in any of these documents.

 It is difficult for people to make decisions when they are under great stress or emotional strain.
 It can be even more difficult when there are no clear-cut answers as to what is best for the patient.
 These matters often require discussion and careful thought.

-If you experience difficulty in making a decision, the hospital has an Ethics Committee, made up of health care professionals and community members, to review specific case situations.
-This committee is there to help you understand treatment options without requiring you to follow its recommendations.
+If you experience difficulty in making a decision, the hospital has an Ethics Committee, made up of health care professionals and community members, to review specific situations.
+This committee can help you understand treatment options without requiring you to follow its recommendations.
 Your physician or nurse can help you contact an Ethics Committee representative.